 Study and discussion of hotel balance sheets and profit and loss statements.
 Typical balance sheet and operating ratios of representative hotels.
-Fee for
+Fee for materials furnished, \$2.

-[Front-Office Procedure (Hotel Accounting 188).
+Front-Office Procedure (Hotel Accounting 188).
 Second term.
 Credit one hour.
 Hotel elective.
 Open to juniors and seniors, and to lower classmen by permission.
-Mr. Klugherz.]
-Not given in 1934-35.
+Hours to be arranged.
+Mr. Voit.

 Problems in Hotel Analysis (Hotel Accounting 189).
 First or second term.
 Credit to be arranged at time of registration.
 Hotel elective.
 Registration limited.
 Permission to register required.
 Seminar course for graduate students or seniors in Hotel Administration.
 Room 277.
-Assistant Professor COURTNEY.
+Assistant Professor Courtney.